Son arrested in Shoreline woman’s killing

 When deputies knocked on the woman’s door, her son answered and acknowledged that he knew he was in violation of the no-contact order, the statement says.
 He was arrested.

 The man claimed his mother was at work but changed his statement when deputies pointed out his mother’s car was still at the scene, according to the statement.
-When deputies were unable to reach the woman by phone, they forced entry into the apartment and found her decapitated body in a bedroom, with a baseball bat on the bed beside her, the statement says.
+When deputies were unable to reach the woman by phone, they forced entry into the apartment and found her decapitated body in a bedroom, the statement says.

 The man had what appeared to be superficial, self-inflicted cuts on his wrists and cuts on both hands, the statement says.